Athena Cage

 Athena Denise Cage (born May 6, 1970) is an American singer, producer and songwriter from Kentucky.
+She is best known for being featured on the 1996 hit Nobody with Keith Sweat.

 Early life and education

 Athena Cage was born and raised in Russellville, Kentucky, United States.
 She was educated at Western Kentucky University.

 Philanthropy and community service

 In 2003, Cage established "The Athena Cage Scholarship Fund" at Western Kentucky University, her alma mater.
 The money for the scholarship was raised through a concert series.
 At the second concert of the series in 2004, she teamed up with Dionne Warwick.

 Honors

 She was also bestowed with the title Kentucky Colonel by Ernie Fletcher, the Governor of Kentucky.
 In 2004, Second Street in Russellville, where she grew up, was renamed to "Athena Cage Way" to honor her community work, youth service and efforts to restore the Old Logan Theater.